Feature

 Network Enhanced 1.0

-is a cloud host feature obtained by Surfercloud using multi-core CPUs in conjunction with Linux kernel support for multiqueue NIC drivers to enable NIC multi-queue.
+is a UHost feature obtained by Surfercloud using multi-core CPUs in conjunction with Linux kernel support for multiqueue NIC drivers to enable NIC multi-queue.
 It meets the demand for frequent communication, small packet size but large quantity in new scenarios.
 After enabling, the expected performance can be increased from 300,000 pps to 1,000,000 pps.

 Network Enhanced 2.0